paulipa/sico-wiki/tools/auth.md

 1. 30 minutes prior to the fleet timer there will be an automatic notification again on the `#operations` channel
 1. When your fleet goes up ping it at the `#fleet-pings` channel with the formatter.
 	1. For stratop and CTA fleets use `@here` pings.
 We want to keep these to minimum
-  	2. For every other fleet please pick the correct SIG group from the drop down window on the formatter.
+  	2. For every other fleet **please pick the correct SIG group** from the drop down window on the formatter.

 ### Pre Pings
 For imporant operations you can create a pre ping by ticking the pre ping box on the formatter and selecting the channel to be PRE pings channel `#operations`.
 In here you can include more details about your fleet.

-Do not create any pings and use the `no ping` option for pre fleets unles it is a CTA fleet!
+Do not create any pings and use the `no ping` option for pre fleets **unless it is a CTA fleet!**